 The training's emphases include:

-* Awareness and deep acceptance of different ways of knowing.
+· Awareness and deep engagement with different ways of knowing

-* Learning to step back, to quietly build and sustain a frame within which students can create their own classroom communities, practicing dialogue, critical thinking and collaboration.
+· Learning to step back, to build and hold a frame within which students create their own classroom communities, practicing dialogue, critical thinking and collaboration

 - · Implementation and Logistics: For example